philippinespire/REUs/2022_REU/workshop/salarias_fasciatus/preprocessing_README.md

 ## Overview

-***Trim, deduplicate, decontaminate, and repair the raw `fq.gz` files*** *(few hours for each of the 2 trims and deduplication, decontamination can take 1-2 days; reparing is done in 1-2 hrs)*
+***Trim, deduplicate, decontaminate, and repair the raw `fq.gz` files*** *(few hours for each of the 2 trims and deduplication, decontamination can take 1-2 days; repairing is done in 1-2 hrs)*

 Scripts to run